 3. Increased motor longevity,

-5. Reduced opportunity for powr line distrubances that can lead to motor damage.
+5. Reduced opportunity for power line disturbances that can lead to motor damage.

 Variable speed drives are suitable for a number of applications including; pumps, compressors, conveyor belts, lathes, mills, food processing production lines and many, many more...

-1. Fans - A variable speed drive is a much more energy efficient way of reducing fan speed, than a dampner.
+1. Fans - A variable speed drive is a much more energy-efficient way of reducing fan speed than using a dampner.

 2. Pumps - Using throttle control for pumping applications results in poor energy efficiency.
 By using a variable speed drive the pump is run at the most appropriate design speed for improved energy efficiency.

-You can select DC variable speed drives, or inverters, by manufacturer; KB Electronics and Parker in the menu at the top of the page.
+You can select DC variable speed drives, or DC inverters, by manufacturers including; KB Electronics and Parker in the menu at the top of the page.
 If you would like any help choosing the correct drive for your application please get in touch.
-If you require a drive that is not listed on site, please speak to one of our teams as we can usually supply other drives within just a few days.
+If you require a drive that is not listed on-site, please speak to one of our teams as we can usually supply other drives within just a few days.